learnaria/learnaria.github.io/README.md

 ## Beyond the Course
 The _Web Accessibility for Developers_ course will also be available as an ebook, with a link posted here when it becomes available.
 Those who are unable to participate in the course, or those who would like a reference based on the course, you are encouraged to download the ebook and work through the exercises on their own.

-## Building on LearnAria
-Participants in the course, or anyone wishing to build on the learnaria library, are encouraged to create new widgets for the library, or improve on the existing ones, and submit pull requests to the learnaria repository.